Hu Jintao: After retirement

-20th Communist Party Congress
+20th Communist Party Congress removal incident

-At the closing ceremony of the 20th CCP National Congress on 22 October 2022, Hu, who had been sitting next to Xi, was pulled from his seat and escorted out of the hall by two men in suits and with name badges.
+At the closing ceremony of the 20th CCP National Congress on 22 October 2022, Hu, who had been sitting next to Xi Jinping and Li Zhanshu, was pulled from his seat and escorted out of the hall by two men of Central Guard Regiment.
+Hu opposed the candidates of Politburo Standing Committee, mainly because his protégé was not included as the standing committee members.
 This incident occurred before the votes that day, which Hu was absent from as a result.
-Xinhua News Agency, China's official press agency, stated that Hu was not feeling well, while foreign news speculated about whether Hu was genuinely sick or whether this was a deliberate political signal by Xi.
-The incident was not broadcast in China and both Hu's and his son's names were blocked by Chinese censors.
+The media speculated about whether this was a deliberate political signal by Xi.
+The incident was not broadcast in China.

 Jiang Zemin's funeral

-Following the death of his predecessor Jiang Zemin, Hu was appointed to serve on the funeral committee, ranked 36th on the list out of over 700 names.
+Following the death of his predecessor Jiang Zemin, Hu was appointed to serve on the funeral committee, ranked 13th on the list out of over 700 names.
 Hu Jintao appeared in public alongside Xi Jinping on 5 December 2022, attending the farewell ceremony before Jiang's body was cremated in Babaoshan Revolutionary Cemetery.
-He was accompanied by an aide.